Simspace/island/README.md

     `AlgTree :: Trie SP t -> (t -> *) -> *` (algebraic tree)
     Each node in the tree is either a product or a sum, so the sub-nodes of a product can be sums and vice-versa.
 This is useful when your POAD isn't a product of products all the way down or a sum of sums all the way down, but you still want to be able to work on the leaves.
 8.  `TwistedAlgTree :: (SP -> SP) -> (t -> *) -> Trie SP t -> *` (twisted algebraic tree)
-    You can make your own CoAlgTree by providing a type-level function which flips the SP constructor.
+    You can make your own `CoAlgTree` by providing a type-level function which flips the `SP` constructor.
 Or, by providing a constant function, you can use products or sums everywhere.
 This is useful if you want to talk about every possible leaf, or point to one possible leaf.
 9.  `TwistedAlgTrie :: (SP -> SP) -> (Trie SP t -> *) -> Trie SP t -> *` (twisted algebraic trie)
-    As before, the Trie constructor can be used to distinguish between internal nodes and leaves.
-In the case of an internal node, the SP constructor can be used to distinguish products and sums, so that different types of information can be stored in each case.
+    As before, the `Trie` constructor can be used to distinguish between internal nodes and leaves.
+In the case of an internal node, the `SP` constructor can be used to distinguish products and sums, so that different types of information can be stored in each case.
-    There is no AlgTrie, since it can easily be obtained by using the identity function for the `ST -> ST` index.
+    There is no `AlgTrie`, since it can easily be obtained by using the identity function for the `ST -> ST` index.

 POADs
 ---